-Interestingly, satisfaction with leisure activities, in Figure 5.6, shows a similar overall pattern of increase for every cohort.
-By contrast, Figure 5.7 gives evidence that some things are not changing over time.
+Interestingly, satisfaction with leisure activities, in Figure 6, shows a similar overall pattern of increase for every cohort.
+By contrast, Figure 7 gives evidence that some things are not changing over time.
 Successive cohorts experience a remarkably similar life cycle progression of subjective experience with respect to their family relations.
-This suggests a fairly robust pattern in which satisfaction peaks in the early thirties when, according to Figure 5.2, many people have recently married and are starting their own families.
+The strong continuity of the evolution of satisfaction with family relations across overlapping estimates from successive cohorts is suggestive of a constant relationship.
+That is, although life cycle effects and cohort effects are still not separately identified, the simplest interpretation of Figure 7 is that there are no cohort effects.
+This suggests a fairly robust pattern in which satisfaction peaks in the early thirties when, according to Figure 2, many people have recently married and are starting their own families.
 The subsequent decline in satisfaction with family relations is particularly pronounced among the most elderly respondents.
 These data show that population average satisfaction with family relations is not likely to be increasing nor decreasing over time except insofar as it is driven by changes in the age distribution.

-Lastly, satisfaction with social relations, depicted in Figure 5.8, shows signs of significant increases for individuals over time, above what appears to be the underlying life course curve.
+Lastly, satisfaction with social relations, depicted in Figure 8, shows signs of significant increases for individuals over time, above what appears to be the underlying life course curve.
 While both the trends for individuals and the differences between cohorts are much more subtle, there are still significant rises over time for most cohorts until retirement age.